diggerino/digio-api/README.md

 ## Changelog

+#### 0.1.5
+Fixed an undefined argument in create domain record function

 #### 0.1.4
 Fixed a bug causing the JSON parser to throw a syntax error when a HTTP 20x no-content response was recieved.